Why people choose Slack

 Pumble team messaging app screenshot

-What users have to say about Pumble
+What users say about Pumble

 According to existing Pumble users, the main reasons for switching from Slack to Pumble include a better cost-value ratio, unlimited free chat history, a simple, user-friendly approach to communication, and trust built by previously using Clockify (a time tracker created by the same team).